canonical/microk8s.io/docs/registry-private.md

     users should be aware of the secure registry and the credentials needed to access it.
 As shown above, configuring containerd involves editing `/var/snap/microk8s/current/args/containerd-template.toml` and reloading
-    the new configuration via a `microk8s.stop`, `microk8s.start` cycle.
+    the new configuration via a `microk8s stop`, `microk8s start` cycle.

 <!-- LINKS -->